zocteam/zoc-tools/01coin-MasternodeGuide.md

 Next, you will create a collateral address for your masternode.
 This is where the coins for your masternode will be stored.

 Click on the *Receive* tab and enter a label to help you easily identify your masternode.
 It might be a good idea to call it something like Masternode01 in case you decide to launch more ZOC masternodes later.
-Leave all other fields blank and make sure to *uncheck* ìRequest InstantSend.î
+Leave all other fields blank and make sure to *uncheck* ‚ÄúRequest InstantSend.‚Äù

-Then click ìRequest paymentî and a window will pop up with your new ZOC address.
-Click ìCopy Addressî and then ìClose.î
+Then click ‚ÄúRequest payment‚Äù and a window will pop up with your new ZOC address.
+Click ‚ÄúCopy Address‚Äù and then ‚ÄúClose.‚Äù

 ![](https://cdn.steemitimages.com/DQmRZp64ks82PjnaT7tET4fx1Z2fBYiNNzGpLKuMYrJGZTb/image.png)